 Store them in an airtight container at room temperature for up to 3 days.

-Alternatively, you can freeze them in an airtight container and reheat in the oven until crisp.
+Alternatively, you can freeze them in an airtight container and reheat in the oven at 350F/177C for 10-15 minutes until crisp.

 Other recipes you may like